joshuawe/plots_and_graphs/README.md

 Why create everything from scratch, if some things exist already?
 Here are some helpful resources.

 + [Python Graph Gallery](https://python-graph-gallery.com) - great collection of graphs.
-Check out their '[BEST](https://python-graph-gallery.com/best-python-chart-examples/)' collection for inspiration.
+First look at their gallery, then check out their '[BEST](https://python-graph-gallery.com/best-python-chart-examples/)' collection for inspiration.
 + [Scientific Visualization Book](https://github.com/rougier/scientific-visualization-book) - definitely check out the first part for essential tips for good graphs.
 And deep dive further to improve your visualization game.